gcccheng/oogway/index.md

 Contribution: Deployed Red Hat 9 using Ansible, created a customized Red Hat image template for VMware, and integrated the system with Windows AD.

-Value Created: Enable seamless deployment, ensure system compatibility, and make new OS ready for production environment.
+<strong style="color: #000;">Value Created</strong>: Enable seamless deployment, ensure system compatibility, and make new OS ready for production environment.

 `project`